-People with diabetes have a higher chance of having heart attacks and strokes.
+People with diabetes have a higher chance of having heart attacks and strokes than those without diabetes.
 Smoking and having high blood pressure and high cholesterol increase these risks even more.
 Controlling blood sugar, blood pressure, and cholesterol levels are very important for preventing heart attacks and strokes.

-See your doctor who treats your diabetes often.
+See your doctor who treats your diabetes as often as instructed.
 During these visits, health care providers will check your cholesterol, blood sugar, and blood pressure.
 You may also be instructed to take medicines.

 Other things you can do to lower your risks are: